Stradbally, County Waterford: 20th century

 Stradbally GAA club was founded in 1886.
-Gaelic football is the dominant sport in the parish, with the Stradbally team winning five-in-a-row senior county football titles from 1940 to 1944 and again from 2001 to 2005.
-Gaelic games were played in a variety of locations in the district, before the club acquired a permanent pitch in the early 1970s.
-A clubhouse was built in 1979.
-The GAA ground is named after local priest Fr Pat Cummins, who trained the Stradbally team in the early 1940s.
-There is also a handball alley on the Chapel Road, built in 1934.
+Stradbally team won five senior Gaelic football county football titles in a row from 1940 to 1944.
+The club also won five-in-a-row again from 2001 to 2005.
+Gaelic games were played in several locations in the district, before the club acquired a permanent pitch in the early 1970s and a clubhouse was built in 1979.
+There is also a handball alley, on the Chapel Road, which dates from the 1930s.

 On Christmas Day 1929, local postman Larry Griffin disappeared from the village.
 Several residents were arrested and charged but the case fell apart and all were acquitted.

 Built heritage

 Medieval church

 Stradbally's ruined medieval church is situated beside the present Church of Ireland church.
 A large building, it comprises three sections – the nave, the chancel and the tower.
 The oldest (c.1215) and largest part of the church is the nave, rectangular in shape and over 17 metres long.
 It consists of two doorways, one each in the north and south walls.
 Either side of the north doorway are draw-bar sockets, for securing the door on the inside; in times of danger, the bar was drawn across and reinforced the door.
 Just inside the south doorway is a stoup or font for holy water, carved out of a single block of sandstone.
 The west gable was once surmounted by a bell-cot (a small shelter for the church bell), which was still there when John O’Donovan from the Ordnance Survey visited in 1841.
 This has now gone, but the remains of a small window can still be seen.
 Originally there would have been an arch connecting the nave with the chancel, but this is also now gone.
 The present chancel is a post-medieval rebuild.
 In the sanctuary, against the east gable, is a gravestone to the Powers of Ballyvoile – the inscription outlines their genealogy in detail, although doubt has been cast on elements of it.

 The tower probably dates from the 13th or 14th century, and consisted of three storeys.
 What now remains of the tower is the north half; the south half may have collapsed into the original chancel, necessitating the reconstruction of same.
-It is not quite clear how one actually entered the tower, but possibly there was a doorway in the north wall of the chancel.
 In the surviving north portion of the tower are the remains of a spiral staircase.
 The tower probably served as a residence for the priest.